 To save more cash, these online travel agencies allow customers to combine all the other components of their trip, such as hotel, rental car, etc, under one reservation.

-Those who avail of this option are typically incentivized with a significant price drop, so definitely explore this feature as well.
+Those who use this option are typically incentivized with a significant price drop, so you should definitely explore this feature as well.

 Another Option: Travel on Miles and Points